Mithgol/node-uue/README.md

 The **UUE** module is able to perform [uuencoding](http://en.wikipedia.org/wiki/Uuencoding) of a file (or Node.js Buffer) to a text message.
-This module is also able to find and decode uuencoded files in text messages.
+This module is also able to find uuencoded files in text messages and decode them.

 The module is named after a common `.UUE` suffix for Fidonet echomail areas where uuencoded files are posted (sometimes the results of such encoding are also known as “UUE codes”).